neurocompnerds/MosaiC-All/TestRun_docker/README.md

 ### 2.Outputs

-The expected outputs are stored in $git/TestRun/Output_Expected, which can be used to compare with the given outputs.
-Also, we provide the M3 variants upon post-processing step (FinalList_M3).
+The expected outputs can be found in $git/TestRun/Output_Expected, which can be used to compare with your results.
+We have also provided the list of M3 variants after the post-processing step (FinalList_M3).